 Certification in Microsoft Office, called the Microsoft Office Specialist (MOS) certification, demonstrates proficiency and expertise in using the software.
 An MOS certification applies to a specific version of Microsoft Office and an associated software program (e.g., MOS in Word 2010 is distinct from certification in Outlook 2007).
-The three levels of certification include the basic MOS, the MOS Expert and the MOS Master.
-Certification candidates must successfully pass computerized examinations that take up to an hour and a half to complete.
+Although earning this certification does not guarantee employment or career success, it can differentiate a candidate competing for a job or promotion in administrative assistant positions.

 For basic certification, candidates must choose a version of Microsoft Office and take a core exam in an associated software program as follows: